 “I moved to Flint, enrolled in college, and started enjoying life after I got clean.
 Addiction, whether it’s an opioid, or alcohol, or whatever else you’re going through, you’ll always be trying to do better and you’ll always need to find some help.
 Hamilton’s been essential in helping me get through my hard times.”

 More than 90% of people who have an addiction started to drink alcohol or use drugs before they were 18 years old.
-If you or someone you know needs help, call Hamilton Community Health Network at 810-406-4246 or click here to learn more how we can help.
+If you or someone you know needs help, call Hamilton Community Health Network at 810-406-4246 and get the help you need.